 It would take some time for your rabbit to trust you in the beginning, so be patient.
-On average bonding process can take 2-4 weeks.
+On average, the bonding process can take 2-4 weeks.

 To get your rabbit to cuddle with you, wait for them to come near you.
 Then, reach out your hand and try to slowly pet them in their head, back of the ears, or back.

 If your rabbit runs away from you after all this, it’s best to just leave them alone for now and try again later.
-In average the bonding process between humans and rabbits is anywhere from 2–4 weeks.
+On average, the bonding process between humans and rabbits lasts anywhere from 2–4 weeks.

 Cite this article: